tgtiburon/portfolio/README.md

 ---
 ## Questions

-If you have any questions about this project feel free to <tg.tiburon@gmail.com> me .
+If you have any questions about this project feel free to email me at <tg.tiburon@gmail.com>.

 To see the rest of my portfolio, visit [Github](https://github.com/tgtiburon).
 ![](./images/GitHub-Mark-32px.png)